geru-br/devops-challenge/README-en.md

 ## About this 'test'

-This test wants to understand your knowdlege about AWS.
+This test aims at understanding your knowdlege about AWS.
 We want to know if you are familiar with AWS' range of products and how this cluster of offerings communicate with one another.

 ## Scenario